Use him or lose him. That should be the mantra for teams that employ great professional athletes.

 While with the Denver Broncos in 2016 and 2017, Anderson averaged a half-decent 4.1 yards per carry.
-With the Carolina Panthers earlier this season, he averaged a solid 4.3 yards per rush.
-But he wasn't making a huge impact, which led to his release from both the Panthers and Oakland Raiders in a span of four weeks.
+With the Carolina Panthers earlier this season, he averaged a solid 4.3.
+But he wasn't making a huge impact, which led to his release from both the Panthers and the Oakland Raiders in a four-week span.

 The 27-year-old thought he wouldn't be picked up again following his release from the Raiders, but Gurley's December knee injury led to Anderson's opportunity with the Rams.
 In McVay's offense, the frequently discarded Anderson went over 120 yards in three consecutive games, including a playoff victory over the Dallas Cowboys.

 Even when Anderson struggled against the New Orleans Saints in the NFC Championship Game and again against the Patriots on Sunday, McVay stubbornly ignored Gurley.